Diyi2020/Diyi2020.github.io/_pages/about.md

 For applications, I am mainly working on the electronic structure of Moire Material with data driven method but would be happy to discuss and explore more on any other related to

-(1)Quantum Science and Quantum Algorithm for Scientific Computing
+(1)Quantum Material Science and Quantum Algorithm for Scientific Computing